 Most models allow one to turn off P-TTL mode and simply control the flash manually.
 This is done by setting the flash to output at a certain fraction of its full power, normally ¹⁄₁, ½, ¼, ⅛, etc.

-Metz is the clear winner here, with the top models having 25 settings all the way down to ¹⁄₂₅₆ power in third-stop increments, and even the 48 AF-1 has 8 steps down to ¹⁄₁₂₈.
+Metz is the clear winner here, with the top models having 25 settings all the way down to ¹⁄₂₅₆ power in third-stop increments, and even the 50 AF-1 has eight steps down to ¹⁄₁₂₈.
+The 44 AF-1 gets an honorable mention with four choices.

 Of course, since the AF360FGZ has about half the power of the AF540FGZ, ¹⁄₃₂ of the former is about the same power as ¹⁄₆₄ of the latter.

-The Sigma EF-530 DG ST allows only full or ¹⁄₁₆ power, and the Pentax AF200FG can only be manually fired at full power.
+The Sigma EF-530 DG ST and EF-610 DG ST allow only full or ¹⁄₁₆ power, and the Pentax AF200FG can only be manually fired at full power.
 The Metz 5000-series flashes can be equipped with a separate module (the FTM5000) which enables manual flash at full or ¹⁄₁₆ power.
-The Metz 36 AF-4 and Promaster 7200EDF and 7400EDF models to have no manual mode at all.
+The Metz 36 AF-4/AF-5 and Promaster 7200EDF and 7400EDF models to have no manual mode at all.